 Reasons not to propose in the evening:

-- Some popular public Paris proposal locations will not be an option due to crowds;
+- Some popular public Paris locations will not be an option due to crowds;

 - You are less likely to receive a preview of a few same-day edited proposal photos.

-Proposing in Paris at night is romantic and visually striking, with the Eiffel Tower twinkling at a distance.
+Proposing in Paris at night is romantic and visually striking, with the Iron Lady twinkling at a distance.

 Parisian nighttime proposals work best in winter when sunset can be as early as 4:50 PM.
-As such, you can transition to your first dinner as newly engaged while the night is still young.
+As such, you can transition into your first romantic dinner as newly engaged while the night is still young.